wandb/docs/docs/guides/integrations/dagster.md

 # Dagster

-Use Dagster and Weights & Biases (W&B) to orchestrate your MLOps pipelines and maintain ML assets.
+Use Dagster and W&B (W&B) to orchestrate your MLOps pipelines and maintain ML assets.
 The integration with W&B makes it easy within Dagster to:

 * Use and create [W&B Artifacts](../artifacts/intro.md).
 * Use and create Registered Models in [W&B Model Registry](../models/intro.md).